 The number one Google Ads mistake I see time and time again, is budgets being wasted on completely irrelevant search terms.
 The important thing to remember is the keywords you bid on may not necessarily be the search terms that clients type in to Google that trigger your ad.

 For example, your company may offer Plumbing Services in Belfast therefore you’re targeting keywords such as “plumbing services”.
 However, you may be appearing for search terms such as “plumbing jobs London”.

 2. Using the Wrong Match Types

 Now let’s delve a littler deeper into why you may be showing up for irrelevant search terms.
-This brings me into my second most common AdWords mistake – using the wrong match types for keywords.
+This brings me into my second most common Google Ads mistake – using the wrong match types for keywords.
 By using match types, you can choose whether your ad appears when someone types in…